fcornetti/bunqhackathon/README.md

 ```

 ### Run sdk backend

 ```
 fastapi run main.py
 ```

 ### expose it to lambda action group via ngrok

 ```
 ngrok http 8000
 ```

-take the url you get and use it into the lambdas url code
+take the url you get and use it into the lambdas url code, we where forced to do this because of the sdk was not working in the lambda

 ### Run Streamlit UI

 ```
 ./start_ui.sh
 ```